-Three-storey Dutch farm floats possibilities of urban dairy production
+3-storey Dutch farm floats possibilities of urban dairy production

 "Animal welfare is for us design criteria No. 1," he said.
 "We wanted to create the best stable — comfortable stable, solid stable — for the cows, and that's what we did."

 The cows appear comfortable on the water.
-On a recent hot, sunny, day some lay in the shade, others stood, eating from the food troughs that overlook the busy Merwe Harbor, while others milled around the milking robot.
+On a recent hot, sunny, day some lay in the shade, others stood, eating from the food troughs that overlook the busy Merwe Harbour, while others milled around the milking robot.

 The pontoon rose and fell gently on undercurrents caused by the movement of nearby ships.